Where are you based?

 What does the quoted price include?

-The price includes a recording engineer and (usually) a producer for your recording sessions, followed by editing and post-production to soundfiles to the specification required.
+The price includes a recording engineer and (usually) a separate producer for your recording sessions, followed by editing and post-production to stereo soundfiles and CD master files to the specification required.
 This includes up to three rounds of edits, which will be provided to you for comment at each stage, so that we can get a final product that you are happy with.
 Recording and editing only (if you are providing a producer), and live recording arrangements are also available – please contact us for details.

 Do you provide a recording venue?